AbrarAhmed111/OnTask/README.md

   whose configured local time has arrived, and calls the Next.js app server-side to build and save the report; a secondary "Regenerate" action stays available to any workspace member for the current report.
+- Each report covers an overall summary and highlights; every member's focused time with a short note and their task activity; workspace changes (invitations, members joined or removed, tasks created, completed, skipped, and deleted); the blockers raised or resolved in the window (reason, who was asked, who resolved); and Completed, Still In Progress, and Skipped Work roll-ups.
+If AI narration is unavailable the report says so, and its totals are still computed from tracked time.
+- Personal Workspaces get a report too, but only on days with recorded activity, so idle accounts never trigger an AI call.
+Shared Workspaces always get one, even if it just says nothing was recorded.
+Members are notified when a report is ready.
 - Generation is structured-first: the app aggregates the window's task events into a factual snapshot, hands it to the separate [`ontask-llm`](ontask-llm) service, and validates the returned narrative